Charles Bronson (band): Musical style

 The band borrowed from the early powerviolence of Infest.
+Laurent Barnard of Louder wrote that the group took the powerviolence template established by Spazz and added more humor to it, bridging grinding noise, youth crew hardcore and thrash punk.
+McCoy has cited The Neos' extended play Hassibah Gets the Martian Brain Squeeze as a template for the band's sound.
 Lyrically, the group tended towards satirical commentary on the hardcore punk scene.
 The group has been described as a "fast, screaming mess of tall, skinny guys with a lot to say (which you would only know if you read the liner notes)".
-The group was sometimes criticized for its conceptual take on hardcore and art school tendencies, maintaining a long-standing feud with Felix Havoc of Code 13.
+Writing in Maximum Rocknroll, Felix Havoc of Code 13 dismissed the group as a parody band.